7 Reasons To Intern In Hong Kong

 1. National parks

-Some 40% of Hong Kong territory consists of national parks.
-If that's not a huge perk, really what is?
-An easy escape from the city's concrete jungle, visiting the nearby parks is a must for an intern in Hong Kong.
-During the summer months, locals like to cool off at the Tai Mo Shan Country Park which registers some of the coldest temperatures in the territory.
+Around 40% of Hong Kong’s land is made up of national parks.
+As an intern in Hong Kong, it is easy to escape from the concrete jungle and visit the nearby parks.
+During the summer months, locals like to cool off at the Tai Mo Shan Country Park.
+This park has some of the coolest temperatures in the territory.
 Tai Mon Shan also has Hong Kong’s highest waterfall, unsurprisingly named “Long Falls”.
 Wildlife fans will especially enjoy Kam Shan Country Park where interns can interact with macaques and other primates.
-The Intern Group internship program also provides a trip to mountainous Lantau Island, home to Lantau South Country Park.
-Lantau Island is home to the famous Tian Tan Buddha, an 85-foot bronze Buddha statue.

-Despite the fact that Hong Kong’s official language is Cantonese, due to its close proximity to China, an intern in Hong Kong will be exposed to the world’s most spoken language, Mandarin.
+Despite the fact that Hong Kong’s official language is Cantonese, an intern in Hong Kong will be exposed to the world’s most spoken language, Mandarin.
+This is because of the city’s close proximity to China.
 With over 955 million speakers worldwide, any intern looking to expand their professional network will benefit from learning Mandarin.
 The language will come in particularly handy for those interested in international trade, business, finance and economics.
-The Intern Group's programs in Hong Kong offer language classes in both Cantonese and Mandarin.

-Behind New York City and London, Hong Kong is the third most important city in the world for Finance.
+Hong Kong is the third most important city in the world for finance.
+Along with New York City and London, Hong Kong is the best city for young professionals looking to stand out.
 It also happens to be a global trading hub, great for interns interested in trade, business, finance and economics.
 The Heritage Foundation’s Index of Economic Freedom has even listed Hong Kong as the world’s freest market economy, as the area is known for low taxes and free trade.

 7. The temples